 Creating RSS Feeds

-- What are the requirement for the specified tracking page so that crawler could index my website?
+- What are the requirements for the specified tracking page?

 - What social networks are supported by Mysitemapgenerator?